AMI Elementary (6-12) Diploma Programs

 DEGREE OPTIONS

-Earn a BA, M.Ed, or WA State Teaching Certification through our cooperative programs at Whitworth University.
+Earn a BA, M.Ed, and/or a WA State Teaching Certification through our cooperative programs at Whitworth University.
 Check out Degree Programs for more details.

 About the AMI 6-12 Diploma Program